rcls/discus/README.md

 bus, giving continuous 00000000 instructions.

-Normally this would alternate `CONST` prefix and `JUMP`-always instructions, jumping to address 0.
-To make sure the exit from reset always follows the `JUMP`, not the `CONST`, the decode is overridden in reset to always jump.
+Normally this would alternate `CONST` prefix and `JUMP`-always instructions, jumping to address 0, reseting the program counter.
+To make sure the exit from reset always leaves the instruction decode in the correct state, while in reset, the decode is modified so that the jump to zero takes place on every clock cycle.

 The above takes two transistors to implement.
 We also latch the reset to synchronise with the clock, which takes several more.